Prss161/Battle-Ships-Game/README.md

 Project has been made using C# .Net 7.0 and Angular 16.2.

 ## How it works?
+Back-end is implemented with ASP .NET
-On the back-end, our solution leverages the power of ASP .NET to create a robust API.
-This API is responsible for the dynamic and strategic placement of ships on a 10x10 grid board, thus laying the foundation for engaging gameplay.
+It has been used for to create API which is responsible for the dynamic and strategic placement of ships on a 10x10 grid board.

-The front-end is implemented with Angular.
-It is designed to facilitate competitive local gameplay between you and your opponent.
-The user interface contains, game logic, managing turns, hit-and-miss tracking, and ship destruction.
+Front-end is implemented with Angular and consists of:
+- game logic,
+- managing turns,
+- hit-and-miss tracking, and ship destruction.

 ## How to run project?